hankbao/libreboot/docs/gnulinux/grub_cbfs.md

+---
-% How to replace the default GRUB configuration file on a libreboot system
+title: How to replace the default GRUB configuration file on a libreboot system ...

 Libreboot on x86 uses the GRUB [payload](http://www.coreboot.org/Payloads#GRUB_2) by default, which